link to ringley website

 One should explore investing in affordable software for accounting.
 It will improve the maintenance and recording of transactions effectively.
 Ringley offers a service called BlockCare 300 to help small blocks self-manage.
 It works through the leaseholdersupport.co.uk website which is not unlike online banking.
 Once set up, which costs just £60 plus VAT, you can access budgeting tools, and helpsheets and works a little like online banking.
 The RTM Directors set the budget, and the BlockCare 300 team send out the demands, chase leaseholders for payment, bank the money, reconcile the bank and arrange the accounts.
 The RTM company directors instruct repairs and upload the invoices the BlockCare 300 team pays (once a 2nd director has authorised them).
 Call us on 020 7267 2900 or go to www.leaseholdersupport.co.uk to find out more.

 With BlockCare 300 nobody needs to be an accounting expert as all the often difficult transactional stuff is taken care of for you, leaving you to run the block.
-After all, relying on excel formats is not suitable for monitoring and tracking servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge debtors.
+After all, relying on excel formats is not suitable for monitoring and tracking servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge debtors.

 Ensuring Long-Term Success and Sustainability of the RTM Company